-The truth is, technicians are more highly qualified, have access to higher quality parts, and an intimate knowledge of the vehicles your customers drive!
-And, service customers believe this - it's not a hard sell!
+The truth is, technicians are more highly qualified, have access to higher quality parts, and have intimate knowledge of the vehicles your customers drive!
+And, service customers believe this – it’s not a hard sell!

-There’s three key tactics that I recommend for increasing your service revenue and retention.
+There are three key tactics that I recommend for increasing your service revenue and retention.